baktima/CW2024/Readme.md

       - Moves in a zigzag pattern but doesn’t fire projectiles.

 - **Sound Features:**
-   - Added sound effects for shooting.
+   - Added sound effects when the user is shooting.
    - Added background music.
    - Added sliders to control the volume for sound effects (SFX) and background music.

 - **New Player Skills:**
    - Added a skill to clear all bullets.

+- **Images:**
+    - Changing the images for the planes and the bullets.
 ---

 ## 4. Implemented but Not Working
-- Need more testing.
+- Explained on the unexpected problem on the persistent input section.

 ---